 4. Second First Impressions

 Ruthie hasn’t left Providence the grounds of Providence even in a long time.
-She feels a great devotion to these turtles, which are endangered, and Providence is one of the few places in the world that has the highest concentration of this endangered turtle.
+She feels a great devotion to these turtles, which are endangered, and Providence is one of the few places in the world that has the highest concentration of these endangered turtle.
 Moreover, she hasn’t had a boyfriend or date since maybe her senior prom.
-She ends up having a co-worker whose name is Melanie.
+She has a co-worker whose name is Melanie.
 Melanie sees that her friend needs help.
 She needs to get out of this rut.

-So Melanie proposes this new thing that she is trying out because she loves setting people up and pairing people together that she calls the Suzuki method.
+So Melanie proposes this new thing she is trying out because she loves setting people up and pairing people together, which she calls the Suzuki method.
 It’s like an eight-week program where you start figuring out your ideal mate and what you’re looking for.

 But in the meanwhile, Ruthie ends up going to the gas station to fill up the car.
 She ends up lending money to Teddy Prescott, who was on his motorcycle.
 Little does she know that Teddy is the owner’s son, the new owner of Providence, and he shows up at her doorstep the next day.
 So Teddy is supposed to be saving money for his tattoo shop.